GoogleCloudPlatform/training-data-analyst/blogs/babyweight_keras/README.md

 - Notebooks API
 - Dataflow API

-2. Launch a new notebook instance from the "AI Platform (Unified) -> Notebooks" menu.
+2. Launch a new notebook instance from the "AI Platform -> Notebooks" menu.
 Choose "TensorFlow Enterprise 2.3 without GPUs" for the instance type.

 3. Open JupyterLab and execute the following commond from the JupyterLab terminal.